Shlok-Panpaliya/Youtube_Video_Downloader_mp4/README.md

 # Youtube_Video_Downloader_mp4

 Python3 script to download YouTube videos in MP4 format.
-The script also shows the progress bar of the video to be downloaded
+The script also shows the progress bar of the video to be downloaded(Orignal repo : [https://github.com/get-pytube/pytube3])

 ## Feature of the script
 - Download the video of the specified url